lynnfaraday/aresmush.com/_root/tutorials/config/fs3skills_xp.md

 Raising a Language from 1 (Beginner) to 2 (Conversational) costs 4 XP and going from 2 (Conversational) to 3 (Fluent) costs 12 XP.
 Since you can only spend 1 XP on the skill each month because of the cooldown, it will take at least 4 months to become Conversational and 12 to become Fluent.

 Raising an Action Skill in that example is much easier.
-It takes only 1 XP to go from 1 (Everyman) to 2 (Amateur) and 2 XP to go from 2 (Amateur) to 3 (Fair).
+It takes only 1 XP to go from 1 (Everyman) to 2 (Fair) and 2 XP to go from 2 (Fair) to 3 (Competent).
 After that, though, the costs go up rapidly.

 ## XP Hoard